-If you can’t kick your travel bug for the sake of the planet, then an alternative is to take fewer trips per year but opt to stay longer once you’ve arrived.
-This could be a month-long stay at a destination or maybe just choosing a two-week trek over a 5-day trek.
+If you can’t kick your travel bug for the sake of the planet, then you could take fewer trips per year but stay longer once you’ve arrived.
+You may decide on a month-long stay at your dream destination or maybe just a week-long trek instead of a weekend hike.

-Since you’re investing in the air travel and various other travel necessities, the longer the trip is, the more eco-friendly it is in the long run.
+Since you’re investing in air travel and various other travel necessities, the longer the trip is, the more eco-friendly it becomes.
 After all, you could take three separate weekend trips around the country, but that would result in three separate bouts of flying.
-Whereas if you take one plane to the destination and stay for three weeks, you not only get to experience more of the area, but you save on some greenhouse gas emissions as well.
+Whereas if you take one plane to the destination and stay for three weeks, not only do you get to experience more of the area, but you reduce your greenhouse gas emissions as well.

 7. Ask Your Airline if They Recycle

-When you are choosing to fly, then flying with sustainability in mind is key.
-Most airlines don’t recycle, but there are a few that may.
+When you are choosing to fly, flying with sustainability in mind is key.
+Most airlines don’t recycle, but some do.
 The best thing you can do is ask a steward when they come by to collect trash.

-Most of the time, all recyclables and trash get grouped and thrown out as the same.
-Instead of allowing that, you can take any recyclable items off the plan with you.
-Many airports have trash, recycling, and composting bins accessible for disposal of waste.
+Most of the time if the airline doesn’t recycle, all recyclables and trash get grouped and thrown out as the same.
+With a little extra effort, you can take any recyclable items off the plane with you.
+Many airports have trash, recycling, and composting bins accessible for post-flight waste disposal.
 This one action provides minimal inconvenience to you and can elongate the life of a single-use item.